kingmalza/aidadoc/docs/start.rst

 -----------------

 Aida test suite can be used with two convenient payment plans, depending on your business needs you can choose between a pay-as-you-go rate based only on live test run time or a fixed all-inclusive monthly fee.
+Whatever rate is chosen the first 30 days of use are free.

 OnDemand subscription